Lucsantosg/CloudLogAnalysis/containers/containers_bluemix.md

 * View logs through the {{site.data.keyword.Bluemix_notm}} UI to monitor the latest activity of the container.

     You can view, filter, and analyze logs through the **Monitoring and Logs** tab that is available for each container.

-For more information, see [Analyzing logs from the {{site.data.keyword.Bluemix_notm}} dashboard](/docs/services/CloudLogAnalysis/logging_view_dashboard.html#analyzing_logs_bmx_ui).
+	To see the deployment or runtime logs of a Docker container that is deployed in the {{site.data.keyword.IBM_notm}}-managed infrastructure, complete the following steps:

+    1. From the Apps dashboard, click the single container or container group.

+    2. From the app details page, click **Monitoring and Logs**.

+    3. Select the **Logging** tab.
+From the **Logging** tab, you can view the recent logs for your container or tail logs in real time.

 * View logs by using the {{site.data.keyword.containershort}} CLI.
 Use commands to manage logs programmatically.

     You can view, filter, and analyze logs through the command line interface by using the **cf ic logs** command.

+	Use the `bx cf ic logs` command to display logs from a container in the {{site.data.keyword.Bluemix_notm}}.
+For example, you can use the logs to analyze why a container has stopped or for reviewing the container output.

+	To see application errors for the app that runs in a container through the `cf ic logs` command, the application must write its logs to the standard output (STDOUT) and standard error (STDERR) output streams.
+If you design your application to write to these standard output streams, you can view the logs via the command line even if the container shuts down or crashes.

-For more information, see [Analyzing logs from the command line interface](/docs/services/CloudLogAnalysis/logging_view_cli.html#analyzing_logs_cli).
+    For more information about the `cf ic logs` command, see [cf ic logs command](/docs/containers/container_cli_reference_cfic.html#container_cli_reference_cfic__logs).